scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions-deployment.md

 | exampleOutput3 | Tekenreeks | myVariable |
 | exampleOutput4 |  Object | {"property1": "value1", "property2": "value2"} |

-Zie [variabelen in azure Resource Manager sjabloon](template-variables.md)voor meer informatie over het gebruik van variabelen.
+For more information about using variables, see [Variables in Azure Resource Manager template](template-variables.md).

 ## <a name="next-steps"></a>Volgende stappen
-* Zie voor een beschrijving van de secties in een Azure Resource Manager-sjabloon, [Authoring Azure Resource Manager-sjablonen](resource-group-authoring-templates.md).
+* For a description of the sections in an Azure Resource Manager template, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md).
-* Zie [gekoppelde sjablonen gebruiken met Azure Resource Manager](resource-group-linked-templates.md)om meerdere sjablonen samen te voegen.
+* To merge several templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md).
-* Op een opgegeven aantal keren herhalen bij het maken van een type resource, Zie [meerdere exemplaren van resources maken in Azure Resource Manager](resource-group-create-multiple.md).
+* To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md).
-* Zie voor meer informatie over het implementeren van de sjabloon die u hebt gemaakt, [een toepassing implementeren met Azure Resource Manager-sjabloon](resource-group-template-deploy.md).
+* To see how to deploy the template you've created, see [Deploy an application with Azure Resource Manager template](resource-group-template-deploy.md).